By Jeffrey J. Miller

 Week 3 – September 26, 1964

-Buffalo’s Tom Sestak earned his second DPOW laurel in the first three weeks of 1964 with another stellar outing, this time against the high-powered San Diego Chargers.
+Buffalo’s Tom Sestak earned his second DPW laurel in the first three weeks of 1964 with another stellar outing, this time against the high-powered San Diego Chargers.
 With 40,167 frenzied witnesses on hand on a balmy Saturday night in Buffalo, the Bills demolished the boys in powder blue 30-3.
 Sestak posted two-and-a-half sacks, accounting for losses totaling 47 yards, as the defense held San Diego to just 118 net passing yards.

 Week 4 – October 4, 1964